 The greatest spread of Solomon’s Knot occurred in the Middle Ages.
-A number of important religious orders that arose in France in the late 11th century and the first half of the following century used it.
-Thus, the Cistercian monks and the Knights Templar played a leading role in transmitting the Christian values of the symbol.
-Therefore, the Solomon’s Knot was depicted on columns and illuminated manuscripts throughout Europe.
-Likewise, it made its appearance in the Middle East, probably spread by the Crusaders who arrived there to reconquer the Holy Land.
+The symbol was used by a number of important religious orders that emerged in France from the end of the 11th century onwards.
+Thus, the Cistercian monks and the Knights Templar played a leading role in transmitting its Christian values.
+Therefore, the Solomon’s Knot began to be depicted on columns, friezes, capitals and illuminated manuscripts throughout Europe.
+Likewise, it made its appearance in the Middle East, spread by the crusaders arrived there to reconquer Jerusalem.

 About the name of the Solomon’s Knot

-Solomon was the third king of Israel and the Holy Scriptures2 tell of his great deeds, such as the construction of the Temple in Jerusalem3.
-Here, inside the Holy of Holies, was the Ark of the Covenant, a sacred container and extraordinary relic of Judaism, an absolute symbol of the bond between Yahweh and his people.
+Solomon was the third king of Israel.
+The Holy Scriptures2 tell of his great deeds, such as the construction of the Temple in Jerusalem3.
+Here, inside the Holy of Holies, was the Ark of the Covenant.
+The sacred container and extraordinary relic of Judaism was the ultimate symbol of the bond between Yahweh and his people.
 In fact, it kept the Tablets of the Law received by Moses on Mount Sinai.

 Solomon’s wisdom